mixxxdj/manual/source/chapters/user_interface.rst

 .. hint :: Using the :ref:`AutoDJ <djing-auto-dj>` feature in Mixxx, you can
            automate the crossfade between the decks.

-.. _interface-head-main:
+.. _interface-head-master:

-Headphone and main Mix Controls
+Headphone and Main Mix Controls
 ---------------------------------

 .. figure:: ../_static/2.3/headphone-and-main-mix.png